-• Slide 11 shows a pie chart of projected government spending from 2021-22.
+• Slide 11 shows a pie chart of previous government spending in 2022-2023.
 Challenge students to match the figures with the five selected categories on the chart.
 Are they surprised with any of the answers?
 The largest share of the chart and of government spending is on social protection.
-This includes the state pension and other policies designed to reduce poverty and vulnerability including unemployment and disability benefit
+This includes the state pension and other policies designed to reduce poverty and vulnerability including unemployment and disability benefit.